 5 The World Health Organization is a specialized agency of the United Nations (UN) that is concerned with international public health.
 It was established on April 7, 1948, and headquartered in Geneva, Switzerland.
-Since its creation, it has played a leading role in the eradication of smallpox.
-Its current priorities include communicable and may or may not be capitalised:
+Since its and may or may not be capitalised:

-- ✓ CDC → Centers for Disease Control and Prevention6,
+- ✓ CDC → Centers for Disease Control and Prevention6

-- ✓ HRS → Hantavirus respiratory syndrome

-- ✓ HPS → Hantavirus pulmonary syndrome
+- IBD

+inflammatory bowel disease

-- 🗸 ab > antibody,
+- ✓ ab → antibody,

-- MAb > monoclonal antibody,
+- 🔨 mAb 🔿 monoclonal antibody,

 - ✓ IVM or Ivm → in-vitro maturation,

-- IVF or lvf
+- ✓ IVF or lvf → in-vitro fertilization,

-in-vitro fertilization,

-- ✓ OTC, Otc or otc → over-the-counter drug.
+- ✓ OTCs, Otc or otc → over-the-counter drugs.

-Maybe, the only initialisms often spelled with periods are the following: e.g. \rightarrow exempli gratia = for instance / for example and i.e. \rightarrow id est = (that is,) or (namely,) that are very common in scientific writings (however, spelled without periods as well).
+Maybe, the only initialisms often spelled with periods are the following: e.g. \rightarrow exempli gratia = for instance / for example and i.e. \rightarrow id est = (that is,>) or (namely,>) that are very common in scientific writings (however, spelled without periods as well).